coderzbx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The shape of a traffic sign image is 32x32x3 represented as integer values (0-255) in the RGB color space
 * The number of unique classes/labels in the data set is 43

+We have to work with images with resolution of 32x32x3 representing 43 type of different German traffic signs.

 ### 2. Exploratory visualization of the dataset